subhadiip333/DigiLog/README.md

 # DigiLog

-Developed an android app to digitally manage university logbooks in labs and libraries using Java.
+An Android application made to automate the Logbook System in the University.
+We have used simple XML and Java along with Firebase as the Database.